xogroup/toki-hapi-bridge/API.md

 + `request.path` - the current path
 + `request.method` - the method which called this request
 + `request.headers` - an object containing all headers
++ `request.rawRequest` - The raw, underlying request object.
+This is guaranteed to be a readableStream.
+It may or may not be an instance of http.IncomingMessage.

 ## Response